CSC-DPR/eopf-cpm/docs/source/developer-guide/computing_impl.rst

 We introduce distinct concept, step and unit, that are used in different processing level.

-* :obj:`eopf.computing.EOProcessingStep`: provide a simple interface to write low level algorithm to work with :obj:`dask.array.Array`
+* :py:class:`~eopf.computing.abstract.EOProcessingStep`: provide a simple interface to write low level algorithm to work with :py:class:`~dask.array.Array`
-* :obj:`eopf.computing.EOProcessingUnit`: are related to product level to create partial and/or complete product.
+* :py:class:`~eopf.computing.abstract.EOProcessingUnit`: are related to product level to create partial and/or complete product.
-* :obj:`eopf.computing.EOProcessor`: is a unit that provide a method to validate a product.
+* :py:class:`~eopf.computing.abstract.EOProcessor`: is a unit that provide a method to validate a product.

 Generic Abstract EOProcessingStep
 ---------------------------------

-In addition of this concept and interface, we provide different declination of :obj:`eopf.computing.EOProcessingStep` for higher granularity.
+In addition of this concept and interface, we provide different declination of :py:class:`~eopf.computing.abstract.EOProcessingStep` for higher granularity.

-* :obj:`eopf.computing.EOBlockProcessingStep`
+* :py:class:`~eopf.computing.abstract.EOBlockProcessingStep`
-* :obj:`eopf.computing.EOOverlapProcessingStep`
+* :py:class:`~eopf.computing.abstract.EOOverlapProcessingStep`

-that are direct mapping of :obj:`dask.array.map_blocks` (resp. :obj:`dask.array.map_overlap`) that let you define only the low level function passed into the corresponding dask function.
+that are direct mapping of :py:func:`~dask.array.map_blocks` (resp. :py:func:`~dask.array.map_overlap`) that let you define only the low level function passed into the corresponding dask function.